 To ensure transparency and objectivity of nomination and remuneration of directors, important decisions regarding the nomination and remuneration of directors, corporate officers, partners and presidents of major subsidiaries are deliberated in advance by the Nomination and Remuneration Committee composed of all four (4) independent directors and the President.
-The Board of Directors discusses and makes decisions on the nomination and remuneration after deliberations by the Nomination and Remuneration Committee.
+The Board of Directors discusses and makes decisions on the nomination and remuneration after deliberations by the Nomination and Remuneration and Remuneration and Remuneration and remuneration after deliberations by the Nomination and Remuneration and Remuneration and Remuneration Committee.